SrivardhanSharma/CSTriviaApi/docs/architectureDeepDive.md

 ## Infrastructure as Code

-This project uses **AWS SAM**, not CDK.
-SAM was chosen for its lower ceremony on a small, fixed-shape project — the entire infrastructure fits legibly in one `template.yaml` file using SAM's serverless-specific shorthand (`AWS::Serverless::Function`, `DynamoDBCrudPolicy`, etc.), without needing a general-purpose programming language to express it.
+This project uses **AWS SAM**.
+The entire infrastructure fits legibly in one `template.yaml` file using SAM's serverless specific shorthand (`AWS::Serverless::Function`, `DynamoDBCrudPolicy`, etc.), without needing a general-purpose programming language to express it.

 ### SAM Template Structure
 `template.yaml` declares, in order: